Here at TradeMutt, our whole approach around the mental health space is to take a bit more of a fun and light-hearted approach to talking about it.

 Ask the person if they think it’s a good idea to get someone else involved who knows what to do – a professional – and arrange a time to connect them to someone who can help.

-If you are looking for more resources for trade industries please visit simPRO’s COVID-19 Crisis Management Hub Page for updates related to the current health crisis and visit the TradeMutt website to learn more about our operation.
+Please subscribe to Simpro’s newsletter for updates related to the trade industries and the current health crisis, and visit the TradeMutt website to learn more about our operation.

 Support resources to help you start a conversation about mental health